kinvolk/lokomotive/docs/configuration-reference/platforms/packet.md

 Example:

-The default for node_type is `baremetal_0` (which is Packet's internal name for `t1.small.x86`).
+The default for node_type is `c3.small.x86`.
 If you wish to change the default, then you define the variable and use it to refer in the cluster configuration.

 ```tf
 variable "custom_default_worker_type" {